themattspiral/fast-prng-wasm/README.md

 - Simple usage from JavaScript
 - Supports both Node and browsers
 - Transparent, synchronous WASM loading (embedded binaries - no `fs` or `fetch` required)
-- Seedable (or auto-seeded)
+- Seedable (or self/auto-seeded)
-- Jumpable (for shared-seed/unique-stream parallelization)
+- Unique stream selection (for shared-seed parallel generation)
-- Float, Integer, and BigInt outputs
+- Single value and bulk array output functions
-- Single value and bulk array functions
+- Float (as `Number`), Integer (as `Number`), 32-bit Integer (as `Number`), and 64-bit `BigInt` output types
 - Designed for speed - [WASM SIMD](https://github.com/WebAssembly/simd/blob/master/proposals/simd/SIMD.md) versions allow higher throughput
-- Can be imported to other [AssemblyScript](https://www.assemblyscript.org/) projects as part of a larger WASM compilation
+- PRNGs can also be imported to other [AssemblyScript](https://www.assemblyscript.org/) projects and used as part of a larger WASM compilation

 ### PRNG Algorithms:
 - **PCG XSH RR:** 32-bit generator with 64 bits of state